django-cms/django-cms-quickstart/README.md

 A Dockerised django CMS project, ready to deploy on [Divio](https://www.divio.com/) or another Docker-based cloud platform, and run locally in Docker on your own machine.

-This version uses Python 3.8 running and the most up-to-date versions of Django 3.1 and django CMS 3.8.
+This version uses Python 3.10 running and the most up-to-date versions of Django 3.2, and django CMS 4.1.0rc1

 This project is endorsed by the [django CMS Association](https://www.django-cms.org/en/about-us/).
 That means that it is officially accepted by the dCA as being in line with our roadmap vision and development/plugin policy.
 Join us on [Slack](https://www.django-cms.org/slack/) for more information or questions.

+The documentation for version 4.1 is still work in progress and - for the time being - can be found here: https://django-cms-docs.readthedocs.io/en/latest/

 ## Installation